-Taking the bus is the cheapest way to travel to and from Rio de Janeiro Airport.
+Taking the bus is the cheapest way to travel to and from the airport.

 Special bus (frescão)

-If you’re heading to the southern area of Rio (Ipanema, Leblon and Copacabana), the special bus, operated by Expresso Recreio, is the cheapest most comfortable option.
-However, if the bus does not stop right in front of your hotel at night, we recommend taking a taxi or Uber instead.
+If you’re heading to the southern area of Rio (Ipanema, Leblon, and Copacabana), the special bus, operated by Expresso Recreio, is the cheapest, most convenient option.
+However, at night, if the bus does not stop right in front of your hotel, we recommend taking a taxi or Uber instead.

 Special buses have air conditioning and luggage space.
-Fares are between R$ 8 and R$ 17 depending on the route, and must be paid directly to the driver.
+Fares are between R$ 8 and R$ 19 depending on the route, and must be paid directly to the driver.
 No prior reservation is required.
-The service runs every 30 minutes, and there are three main routes serving the airport:
+The service runs every 30 minutes, and there are four main routes serving the airport:

 Another option is the BRT (Bus Rapid Transportation), also known as Expresso Alvorada-Galeão.
 This service runs 24/7.
 BRT buses have air conditioning and luggage space.

-The TransCarioca Express route connects the airport and Alvorada Terminal in Barra da Tijuca, covering a total distance of 39 kilometres / 24 miles in about 1 hour and 20 minutes.
-It stops at Terminal do Fundão, Estação Vicente de Carvalho and Madureira.
+The TransCarioca Express route connects the airport and Terminal Alvorada in Barra da Tijuca, covering a total distance of 39 kilometres / 24 miles in about 1 hour and 20 minutes.
+It stops at Estação Madureira, Estação Vicente de Carvalho, and Terminal do Fundão.
 Note that there is a non-express TransCarioca route which takes longer, with 47 stations and five terminals.